MayamBm/zApolloge/README.md

 Web Developer and Designer
 -------------

 I've been learning to code for 1 year.
-I started with HTML, I like to code on both the backend and the frontend.
+I started with HTML, I like to code in frontend.

 * ✉️  You can contact me at [mayamhttps@gmail.com](mailto:mayamhttps@gmail.com)